yasserzs3/Monogodb-Statefulset-With-Microsoft-Azure/README.md

 # Monogodb Statefulset With Microsoft Azure

-Our aim in this project was to undergo the lifecycle of data science on a combination of two datasets that were provided to us <br />
-NoteBook created by <br />
-🌟 Yaser Shoshaa <br />
+The aim of this Database and Cloud Computing project is to design, implement, and deploy a scalable and robust bookstore management system using modern cloud technologies.<br />

 ## Table of Contents 🗺️